Pradeep-root/imageSearchPayabck/README.md

 - Required handling

  ### Libraries and Jetpack component
-- **_Retrofit_ (Netowrk Request)** : Retrofit is a REST Client for Java and Android.
+- **_Retrofit_ (Network Request)** : Retrofit is a REST Client for Java and Android.
 It makes it relatively easy to retrieve and upload JSON (or other structured data) via a REST based webservice.
 In Retrofit you configure which converter is used for the data serialization.
 Typically for JSON you use GSon.

 - **_Coroutines_(Handling asynchronous calls)**: For asynchronous or non-blocking programming.
 When creating server-side, mobile applications, it's important to provide an experience that is not only fluid from the user's perspective, but scalable when needed.